St John the Baptist Pebmarsh is a Grade 1 medieval church occupying a raised position overlooking this lovely Essex village, in a large churchyard.

 The furnishings belonging to those restorations are of good solid quality, in the mainstream of gothic revival design.
 Of the stained glass, the windows by Clayton & Bell and Heaton, Butler & Bayne are good examples of high Victorian and Edwardian glass.

 Not a huge amount is known about Pebmarsh church’s bats, species likely to be present are pipistrelle, brown long-eared and Natterer’s.
-Scattered droppings are present in the chancel and nave, but droppings used to be much extensive 3-4 years ago, so the number of bats has decreased considerably.
+Scattered droppings are present in the chancel and nave, but droppings used to be much more extensive.

 Pipistrelles access the church between tiles and roost under roof tiles in the chancel, with a possible maternity roost being noted.
 Brown long-eared or Natterer’s bats also access the church between tiles and through door gaps and have a day roost in the gaps in roof timbers.